The jungle butter from Spain

 I accept YouTube cookies.
 See Google Privacy Policy.

-The ambient sounds form a contrast like day and night.
+The soundscape is a contrast like night and day.

-In the production hall where avocados are made into guacamole, among other products, machines clatter and conveyor belts buzz.
-Among them, well-practised employees check, cut and sort the fruit.
+In the production hall where avocados - among other things - are turned into guacamole: Conveyor belts whirring, machines clattering.
+In between, employees routinely check, chop and sort the fruit.

-In the avocado grove a few hundred metres away, silence.
+In the avocado grove, a few hundred meters away: silence.

 Frutas Montosa: Europe's largest guacamole producer

-The fruit delivered daily to the production facility amounts to 100,000 kilos.
-‘To reliably supply our customers with our products, we have to purchase avocados from various sources,’ explains Mario Sager, Sales Manager at Frutas Montosa.
-On the one hand, to compensate for fluctuations in the harvest.
-On the other, because the harvest season for avocados in Spain runs from December until April – and demand for the superfood remains high year-round.
-Frutas Montosa therefore additionally sources fruit from South America and from Morocco and other African countries.
+This means that 100,000 kilograms of supplied fruit alone arrive at the production facility every day.
+"To ensure the availability of goods, we have to obtain fruit from various sources," explains Thierry Athimon, Sales Manager at Frutas Montosa.
+On the one hand, to compensate for harvest fluctuations.
+Secondly, because the harvest season for avocados in Spain runs from December to April - but demand for the superfood is high all year round.
+This is why Frutas Montosa also sources fruit from Morocco, South America and Africa.

-Whether they’re from external suppliers or from the field next door, all of the avocados undergo strict quality control – likewise by hand.
-The impressive, high-tech facility is equipped with a modern laboratory, automated ripening chambers and conveyor lines.
-A calibrating machine sorts the avocados so that, for example, they roll off the belt at the designated point according to their weight.
-But the inspection for bruises and appearance is still most reliably carried out by people.
+Whether delivered or from the field next door, all avocados undergo strict quality control - also by hand.
+The impressive plant is highly technical, equipped with a modern laboratory, automated ripening chambers and conveyor belts.
+A calibrating machine sorts the fruit by weight, for example, so that the avocados roll off the conveyor belt at the right place for their weight class.
+However, people are still the most reliable way to check for visual appearance and bruises.

-In the production hall where avocados are made into guacamole
+In the production hall where avocados - among other things - are turned into guacamole

-Whether it be avocados, citrus fruits or fish – for global procurement, METRO relies on ‘common sourcing’.
-This means that International Trading Offices (ITOs) bundle the demand from over 30 METRO countries.
-The ITOs source the products directly from local suppliers – without intermediaries.
-That guarantees not only variety, freshness and quality, but also price advantages, which in turn benefit customers.
-In addition to the Spanish Trading Office in Valencia, which specialises in fruit and vegetables, further Trading Offices for meat and fish are located in the Netherlands and France.
-At the ITOs, global sourcing and the regional sourcing of the countries complement each other.
-Depending on the season and availability, products like tomatoes may be sourced either from regional growers or – in the winter months, for example – Spain or Morocco.
-Around 80% of the food METRO sells is procured regionally and about 20% through the ITOs.
+Whether avocados, citrus fruits or fish: METRO relies on so-called common sourcing for its global procurement.
+In other words: International Trading Offices (ITOs) pool demand from more than 30 METRO countries.
+The ITOs source the products directly from local suppliers - without intermediaries.
+This not only guarantees variety, freshness and quality, but also price advantages from which customers in turn benefit.
+In addition to the Spanish trading office in Valencia, which specializes in fruit and vegetables, there are other trading offices for meat and fish in the Netherlands and France.
+Global and local procurement in the countries complement each other.
+Depending on the season and availability, products such as tomatoes either come from regional cultivation or - in the winter months, for example - from Spain or Portugal.
+METRO procures around 80% of its food locally, with the ITOs sourcing around 20%.

 Fast, direct, efficient – Customised global procurement